We are here for you!

 Tele-wellness sessions can be scheduled through the Community Resource Center, Scobey: 406-487-2055.

 Tracy Petersen and her Llewellyn Setter, Rain, have been a registered therapy dog team with the Alliance of Therapy Dogs since 2018.

 Interacting with a therapy dog has been clinically proven to lift spirits and lessen depression, decrease feelings of isolation and alienation, encourage communication, decrease anxiety, help kids overcome emotional disorders, and creates motivation for clients to recover faster.
 The team is covered by liability insurance, privacy rules are always followed, visits are free and best of all, Rain loves people.

 If you have questions or would like to schedule a visit, please text 406-765-7683 or call that number and leave a message.

-Thrive by Waypoint Health, a leader in digital behavioral health, is a confidential online program for people who want to take charge of their emotional well-being to lead happier, more satisfying lives.
-Thrive Montana teaches skills that help you communicate more confidently, think more constructively, and do more activities that make you feel good.
-Montana Department of Public Health and Human Resources bought over a thousand slots to distribute Thrive for Montana in the state.
+Thrive for Montana is an online emotional wellbeing program.
+Adult Montanans who have broadband Internet access can now use Thrive by Waypoint Health free of charge.
+Thrive is a confidential online program for people who want to take charge of their emotional well-being to lead happier, more satisfying lives.
+It teaches skills from cognitive behavior therapy (CBT) a method that has helped many people deal with stress, depression and anxiety.
+Through videos and tailored feedback you’ll learn skills that may help you communicate more confidently, think more constructively, and do more activities that make you feel good.
+To create an account and get started, go to thriveformontana.com

 At Volunteers in Action MT/RSVP we bring together communities, generations, perspectives, and personalities to not just extend lives but to enrich them.